tlevine/dada.pink/on-wanting-to-do-nothing/index.md

 doing very important things, and I don't want to get in their way.

 I think this is much of why I like being in nature.
 Unlike me, other people have jobs and school and other productive occupations.
-I ame reluctant to distract them from their important things or to get in their way literally.
+I am reluctant to distract them from their important things or to get in their way literally.